johnbow/numpy-equation-parser/README.md

 _____________________________

 ### Variables and Parameters
-Parameters are shared between all equations instantiated by the same parser and are declared by the same.
+Parameters are shared between all expressions instantiated by the same parser and are declared by the same.
 Following parameters can be used without the need of declaration: `e, pi, inf, i`.
 ```python
 A = np.arange(6).reshape(2, 3)